 Sodium Isn’t The Enemy

-A huge widespread study showed that people who adopted a restricted salt diet actually increased their risk of heart disease!9 Conversely, people who had high salt diets, had the same risk.
+A huge widespread study showed that people who adopted a restricted salt diet actually increased their risk of heart disease!9 Conversely, people who had high salt diets, had the same risk, especially when it came to blood clots and increased risk for medical conditions involving the heart.
 So a good sodium/potassium balance is key.
 Salt is not the enemy – it’s the lack of potassium10.

 Salt Type Matters

 The right kind of salt matters.
-Table salt is very toxic and will lead to fluid retention.
+Table salt is very toxic and will lead to fluid retention, making affected areas with vein problems a lot worse, not to mention contributing to obesity.
 High-quality Himalayan salt or Celtic sea salt will have the beneficial minerals your body will use to get the electrolytes it needs.